CookiePie-cell/gloapp/README.md

 ```

 **NOTE**
-- Several routes have yet to be explained, such as registerMail, authenticate, get username, generateOTP, VerifyOTP, createResetSession, and update user.
-Please try and explore further.
+- Some routes have been created but not yet explained, such as registerMail, authenticate, get username, generateOTP, VerifyOTP, createResetSession, and update user.
+Please download and try it yourself.
 Thank you

 # API Machine Learning